By Kim Gray

-Not long ago, we ordered This is Where Atlantis SANK, a book of adventure-inspired poetry and photographs created by Canadian wilderness guide Natalie Gillis.
+Not long ago, I ordered This is Where Atlantis SANK, a book of adventure-inspired poetry and photographs created by Canadian wilderness guide Natalie Gillis.

-The extraordinary image has been haunting us ever since.
-We wanted to learn more so we reached out to Gillis — locating her in Antarctica (no surprise given her love of cold, wild places) — and asked her about the moment she snapped the photo.
+The extraordinary image has been haunting me ever since.
+I wanted to learn more so I reached out to Gillis — locating her in Antarctica (no surprise given her love of cold, wild places) — and asked her about the moment she snapped the photo.

 T&C: Where were you when you took this image?